Tag Archives: loyalty

 Trouble rests in these two paragraphs.
 In this case, the president’s disability, inability or, conceivably, unwillingness to perform the duties of his office, is a matter of the opinions and judgments of others.
 This implies a conflict of opinions between the president and either form of the committee of opposing opinions (The V.P. and Cabinet members, presumably, but described as the “principal officers of the executive departments,” which could include military personnel not of Cabinet rank – a bad idea, or some nebulous alternative “body” passed into “law” – how is not stated and questionable if the President refuses to sign it), and such a conflict could involve use of force to make the committee opinion effective.
 At that point, who in the Secret Service or White House guard contingent is loyal to whom?
 What forces would the committee of opposing opinions have at its disposal?
 What a mess.

 The first paragraph of this section states that the Vice-President “shall immediately” assume the powers and duties of the office as Acting President.
-If the president is not in agreement with how that step is taken, can he transmit a written declaration to the President pro tempore of the Senate and to the Speaker of the House stating that he is no longer disabled?
+If the president is not in agreement with how that step is taken, can he or she transmit a written declaration to the President pro tempore of the Senate and to the Speaker of the House stating that he or she is no longer disabled?
 Now what?

 Does the President’s written declaration dissolve the opposing opinions of either of the committees of opposing opinions?
 How quickly?
 Could the Vice-President “immediately” assume power at 1:30 PM, say, and give it up at 2:45 because of the President’s written declaration?
 Or, if the Vice-President is aligned with other powerful people who have been tolerating the President until a certain point is reached, would that group maintain a forceful restraint on the President, preventing such a transmittal as proposed in this Amendment?
 Holy cow!